Terraform Contribution Flow

 AVM performs end-to-end (e2e) test dpeloyments of all modules in Azure for validation.
 We recommend you to perform a local e2e test deployment of your module before you create a PR to the upstream repository.
 Especially because the e2e test deployment will be triggered automatically once you create a PR to the upstream repository.

-1. Have/create an Azure Active Directory Service Principal with at least Contributor & User Access Administrator permissions on the Management-Group/Subscription you want to test the modules in.
-You might find the following links useful:
+Contributor&User Access Administratorpermissions on the Management-Group/Subscription you want to test the modules in.
+You might find the following links useful:- Create a service principal (Azure CLI) - Recommended

 To implement your contribution, we kindly ask you to first review the shared & Terraform-specific specifications and composition guidelines in particular to make sure your contribution complies with the repository’s design and principles.